 Is it Possible to Know If you are on the Red Notice?

 Most people only find out they are subject to an arrest when crossing borders.
-However, if you suspect your name is on the list, it is important to contact INTERPOL.
+However, if you suspect your name is on the list, it is important to contact INTERPOL to remove it.
 Some names are made public as seen on their website, but more information on wanted persons is available on request.
 In addition, you can contact the Commission of Control of INTERPOL’s Files, which is treated confidentially.

 Conclusion